larry-xu/telebearsRTC-UI/README.md

 - **CSS Framework**: ZURB Foundation
 - **Web Scrapers**: cheerio and request

-Hosted on Heroku using AppFog as a proxy for outbound https requests
+Hosted on Heroku using Microsoft Azure as an API server for outbound https requests